CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Advanced configuration

-During initialization of `DeliveryConfig` you can configure following options:
+During initialization of `DeliveryConfig` you can configure the following options:

 | Method        | Use
 | ------------- |:-------------: